BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Beacon of Faith:**

-This talent will help you a lot with aoe healing, and synergises very well with the anima power Self Embalming Kit, You wanna putt your second beacon on a squishy dps and funnel beacon healing from yourself.
+This talent will help you a lot with AoE healing, and synergises very well with the anima power Self Embalming Kit, You wanna putt your second beacon on a squishy dps and funnel beacon healing from yourself.
 This should be your pick in keys always.

 **Beacon of Virtue:**